Informfully/Documentation/docs/source/index.rst

 Support
 -------

-Your are welcome to contribute to the Informfully ecosystem and become a part of your cummunity.
+You are welcome to contribute to the Informfully ecosystem and become a part of the community.
 Feel free to:

 * fork any of the `Informfully repositories <https://github.com/Informfully/Documentation>`_ and
 * make changes and create pull requests.